 Want to read more about the Future Worlds 2050 project, the legal sector and emerging disruptions and uncertainties?

-Read the whole report written by Dr. Tara Chittenden, and contributed to by experts as futurist Liselotte Lyngso right here
+Read the whole report written by Dr. Tara Chittenden, and contributed to by experts as futurist Liselotte Lyngso right here.

-AND HOST YOUR OWN TREND MAPPING WORKSHOPS
+MASTER THE ART OF TRENDSPOTTING AND HOST YOUR OWN TREND MAPPING WORKSHOPS

 Do you want to learn how to spot trends and translate the future into strategy, ideas and development for you and your organization?